- 600ml of thickened cream

 - 1/4 cup (40g) of icing sugar mixture

-Guaranteed to be one of the quickest (and easiest) desserts you'll ever make, this perfectly yummy berry pavlova is sure to fill up your family's stomachs and pop the biggest smiles on their faces!
+We guarantee this will be one of the quickest (and easiest) desserts you'll ever make.
+A perfectly yummy berry pavlova sure to fill up your family's tummies and bring smiles around the table!

-With layers of whipped cream, oodles of raspberry coulis and your favourite seasonal fruits, this pavlova is one to make again and again and again (and then maybe one more time!)
+With layers of whipped cream, oodles of raspberry coulis and your favourite seasonal fruits, this pavlova is perfect for any season and occasion.

 Preheat the oven to 100C and line 3 baking trays with baking paper.
 Then, draw a 20cm circle on each tray and turn the paper over.
 Use an electruc mixer to whisk the egg whites in a clean, dry bowl until some soft peaks form.
 Once this happens, you can gradually add the caster sugar, 1 tablespoon at a time, whisking well after each addition.
 Continue whisking for 2 minutes or until the mixture is thick and glossy.
 Make sure the sugar has completely dissolved.

 Add the cornflour and vinegar to the mixture, gently folding until everything's combined.
 Divide the mixture into 3 even portions and spoon onto the circles you've already prepared on the baking trays.
 Use the drawn on circle as the guide and spread out the pavlova mixture to a 20cm disc.
 Pop the trays in the oven and bake, swapping them halfway through cooking, for 1 and a half hours or until they're dry to touch.
 Once done, turn the oven off but keep them in there, leaving the door ajar for 1 hour to cool completely.